There used to be a time when ranking a web page was as simple as writing a bunch of low-quality articles.

-Without further ado, here’s the ultimate SEO checklist for your website that you can go through to ensure you’re on the right path.
+Without further ado, here’s a step-by-step ultimate SEO checklist for your website that you can go through to ensure you’re on the right path.

-First on our SEO checklist is keyword ranking.
+First on our SEO checklist are some SEO prerequisites.
 If you’re only focused on your website’s position in the SERPs, you’re missing out on the big picture.

 Google Analytics will help you grasp and understand critical data like:

-- How much organic traffic you’re getting vs the traffic you’re receiving from other sources
+- How much organic traffic you’re getting vs the traffic you’re receiving from other digital marketing sources

 - How high-quality is the search traffic your website is getting and from which keywords